JKariithi/Happiness_report/README.md

 ## 📊 What I Did

 - Loaded and explored the dataset
-- Checked the Data for missing data
+- Checked the Data for missing values
-- Analyzed trends by country and region (e.g. East Africa)
-- Visualized key factors like GDP, health, and freedom

----

-## 💡 What I Learned

-- How to load and explore a real-world dataset
-- How different factors affect a country's happiness
-- Basics of data visualization and EDA in Python
+- Explored the data
+- Visualized the Data.
+- Drew conclusions from the information gathered.

 ---